georgbuechner/litt/README.md

 Also, we advise to install [zathura](https://pwmt.org/projects/zathura/installation/), a very lightweight pdf reader.
 If zathura is availible we can open the selected pdf (`litt <num>`) on the selected page and with the search term highlighted.

 ### Pre-built binaries.<a name="prebuilt-binaries"></a>
-There are pre-built binaries available for Windows, Linux and MacOS.
+There are pre-built binaries available for Windows and Linux.
 Simply download the binary (see: *Releases*) and you are ready to go.
 It is advised to add `litt` to path.

 #### Linux
 This would be a way to go for Linux: